When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

 - Hand milling

-Plus, it’s literally packed with recipes, tips, and tricks to making amazing soap.
-The troubleshooting section saved me many a time as a new soap maker.
+Plus, it has fabulous recipes, brilliant tips, and clever tricks for making amazing soap.
+The troubleshooting section saved me many a time as a brand-new soap maker.

 The Natural Soap Making Book for Beginners by Kelly Cable

-Another great book for novice soap makers.
-While The Everything Soapmaking Book covers the entire range of soap making methods, this book focuses solely on cold process soap.
+Another great book for novice soap makers is this sweet work by Kelly Cable.
+While The Everything Soapmaking Book covers the entire range of soap making methods, The Natural Soap Making Book for Beginners focuses solely on cold process soap.

-If making 100% natural bars are important to you, this one is right up your alley.
-It teaches you how to color and fragrance your soap with all natural ingredients such as essential oils, clays, herbs, and more.
+If making 100% natural bars is important to you, Cable’s book is a must-have.
+You’ll learn how to color and scent your soap with all-natural ingredients such as essential oils, clays, herbs, and more.

 This book is also BIG on recipes, with over 55 recipes all written for the beginning soap maker.

-My favorite thing about this book are the gorgeous photos.
-I love browsing through it to find inspiration.
+My favorite thing about this book is the gorgeous photos.
+You’ll love browsing through the eye-poppingly gorgeous soaps to find inspiration.

 Pure Soapmaking by Anne-Marie Faiola

-This is another book I turn to when looking for cold process soap making inspiration.
+When looking for cold process soap making inspiration, I often turn to this beautiful book.
 Pure Soapmaking is written by Anne-Marie Faiola of Bramble Berry fame.

 The step-by-step recipe instructions are clear and well-illustrated with beautiful photos.
-Perfect for beginning soap makers to follow along.
+It’s perfect for beginning soap makers to follow along.

-This book, unlike the others, is spiral bound which is brilliant.
+The spiral binding is brilliant.
 It lays flat so you can easily read the recipes, hands-free, while making your soap batch.

-This book has simple recipes for beginners, but plenty of more advanced techniques to help grow your skills.
+This book has simple recipes for beginners and offers plenty of advanced techniques to help grow your skills.

 Save to Pinterest!